Crown Castle International

 Series C in 2020

-Vapor IO, Inc. specializes in hyper modular data center solutions, focusing on edge computing and interconnection facilities.
-The company offers a range of products, including Kinetic Edge Exchange for low-latency data exchange, Kinetic Edge colocation for integrating multiple micro data centers, and Kinetic Edge Fabric for enhanced networking capabilities.
-Additionally, Vapor IO provides OpenDCRE, an open-source API for data center monitoring and management, and Vapor CORE for optimizing data center services with advanced analytics.
-Their Vapor Chamber represents a compact data center solution, while Vapor Edge is designed for building IoT and edge environments.
-The company's Project Volutus supports cloud providers and wireless carriers in delivering edge computing applications through a network of micro data centers situated at cell tower sites.
-Founded in 2015 and headquartered in Austin, Texas, Vapor IO serves a diverse clientele, including wireless carriers, cloud providers, and web-scale companies, with a focus on expanding its infrastructure across major markets.
+Vapor IO, Inc. specializes in hyper modular data center solutions designed to enhance edge computing capabilities.
+Founded in 2015 and headquartered in Austin, Texas, the company offers a range of products including Kinetic Edge Exchange for low-latency data exchange, Kinetic Edge colocation for integrating multiple micro data centers, and Kinetic Edge Fabric for networking at the edge.
+Additionally, Vapor IO provides OpenDCRE, an open-source API for data center monitoring and management, as well as Vapor CORE, which optimizes data center services with advanced analytics.
+The Vapor Chamber represents a hyper collapsed data center solution, while Vapor Edge serves as a comprehensive platform for developing IoT and edge environments.
+Furthermore, the company’s Project Volutus facilitates cloud providers and wireless carriers in deploying cloud-based edge computing applications through a network of micro data centers located at cell tower sites.

 Vapor IO